Family Law

 • Special expenses, such as:

-• The cost of maintaining contact over £15 per week; long-term illness or disability of the child
+• The cost of maintaining contact; long-term illness or disability of the child

-• The presence of debts incurred during the relationship between the parents
+• The presence of debts incurred from a previous relationship

 • The payer being able to prove their lifestyle is inconsistent with their stated income